MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/prepare-network.md

 [!INCLUDE [Bandwidth requirements](includes/bandwidth-requirements.md)]

-**REVIEWERS: The following information was commented out of the article.
+**<font color="red">REVIEWERS: The following information was commented out of the article.
 It's in more depth than the bandwidth-requirements article included above.
-Keep or kill?**
+Keep or kill?</font>**

 > [!IMPORTANT]
 >If the required bandwidth is not available, the media stack inside Teams will degrade the quality of the audio/video session to accommodate for that lower amount of available bandwidth, impacting the quality of the call/meeting.
 The Teams client will attempt to prioritize the quality of audio over the quality of video.
 It is therefore extremely important to have the expected bandwidth available.